Product safety and quality

 Average read time: 4 minutes

-Consumers trust us to provide them and their families with high-quality products.
-We design and manufacture our products so they’re safe for their intended use.
+Consumers trust us to provide them with high-quality products that are safe for their intended use.
+We have extensive product quality and safety processes to minimise risks throughout our value chain.

 Our long-established Safety & Environmental Assurance Centre (SEAC) works with teams across Unilever to assess the safety and environmental sustainability of our products.
 The Centre also evaluates the processes used to manufacture our products.

 Wherever and whenever mistakes occur, we investigate them fully.
-We identify the root cause and send a ‘lessons learned’ document throughout the value chain to prevent a recurrence.
+We identify the root cause and share lessons learned to all relevant parties to prevent a recurrence.

-As a result of this approach, we have reduced the number of marketplace incidents by more than 70% over the last five years.
+As a result of our sustained focus on continuous improvement, we have reduced the number of marketplace incidents by more than 10% over the last five years.

 Sharing our knowledge with others